A weekly guide to what’s going on in the less obvious places in Melbourne.

 The Victorian State Governments “Good Design Case Studies” web resource contains a variety of infill houses and multi-residential projects that they think hit the mark.

-“guiding architects is an international network for architectural guided tours.”
-All tour leaders have a background in architecture.
-The network is worldwide, but mostly European.
+“guiding architects is an international network for architectural guided tours.

 This year’s PDF survey of salary ranges in the construction industry, by Hays.